We believe we are baptised into the Body of Christ (the Church) through the Holy Spirit

 We are baptised into the Church by the Holy Spirit.
 In the Bible we read: for by one Spirit are we all baptised into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit (1 Corinthians 12:13).

 Receiving the Holy Spirit is essential to join the church.
-Without the Holy Spirit we are not yet in “the body”.
+Without it, we are not yet in the “one body”.

 • “filled with the Holy Spirit” (Acts 2:4)